yinxiL/anomaly-detection/KDD99/README.md

 - Identify the target category by number
 - Handle discrete features by One-hot encoding
 - Generate a new file in the data directory
 - Note that there is an error data on the line 485798, remove before or it will break the training process.
+We can use the check_array() in sklearn to locate the problem from sklearn.utils.validation import check_array check_array(X_train, ensure_2d=False, dtype=float)

 ## Models
 Refer to the review of KDD99 dataset usage [1], these are the methods that are commonly used by researchers in proposed methods and for comparision.